Symmetries and singular behaviors with Bohmian trajectories: Self-accelerating shape-invariant propagation

 This causes that the phase of the Fourier components of the beam, instead of depending on the third power of the transverse momentum,

 as it is the case of the ideal Airy beam, now they are going to show a more complicated dependence,

 Yet, an analytical expression can still be obtained for the corresponding beam, which reads as

 where $y = x - z^2/4 + i\gamma z$.
-It is by virtue of the argument $y$ that now the Airy function is a complex function and, therefore, apart from the linear contribution in $z$ to the velocity field, we are going to have an additional contribution arising from the phase developed with increasing $z$ by the Airy function.
-The effective velocity field thus acquire now the non-analytical functional form
+By virtue of the complex argument $y$, now the Airy function also becomes complex valued.
+Therefore, the velocity field will consist of the linear $z$-dependent contribution plus an additional term arising from the phase developed by the Airy function with increasing $z$.
+More specifically, this effective velocity field acquires the non-analytical functional form

 so that the corresponding Bohmian trajectories can only be obtained after numerical integration of the effective equation of motion $dx/dz = v(x,z)$.

 ~

 Figure~\ref{fig2} shows the propagation of an Airy bean with exponentially decreasing tail, also as in Fig.~\ref{fig1}, in terms of a color-scaled density plot of the intensity distribution, where a series of intensity profiles are shown on the side panels for $z = 0$, 10~cm, 20~cm, and 30~cm (see horizontal dashed lines in density plot).
 Moreover, the Bohmian trajectories corresponding to exactly the same initial conditions as in Fig.~\ref{fig1} are also shown superimposed.
 Note that, while the density plot gradually loses the features that characterized the ideal behavior, the trajectories provide us with precise information on how such a loss process is taking place, namely, by letting the intensity to be gradually transferred from one maximum to the immediately adjacent one from behind.
 This is possible, because there is no more light intensity coming from the rearmost part of the beam, pressing ahead, and hence, as it happens with a water stream, the intensity starts flowing backwards.
 The trajectories only indicate how the backwards flow is taking place at each point as the beam moves forward.
 On top of the plot, we have also included the experimental data reported by Siviloglou {\it et al.}~\cite{christodoulides:PRL:2007}, showing the excellent agreement with ours.